-Another important ministry of LLCC is the daily reading of God’s Word together.
-Because we are committed to “Being Disciples Who Make Disciples of Jesus Christ”, our daily time in the Bible helps us become more like Christ and equips us to fulfill the Great Commission.
-Jesus said in Matthew 28:19-20 “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 teaching them to observe all that I have commanded you.
+While the preaching and teaching of God’s Word is vital to the spiritual health of any Christian church (click here for recorded sermons), we also take seriously the daily reading of God’s Word on our own.
+Our daily time in the Bible helps us not only become more like Jesus Christ, but equips us to fulfill the Great Commission given us by Jesus in Matthew 28:19-20: “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”

-I post commentary from each chapter every day and encourage our members to do the same, or share a verse they like or ask a question.
-(Click here to read our Daily Bible Archive).
+We read a single chapter of the Bible each day.
+I post commentary on that chapter, and we encourage and exhort our members to do the same, or to simply share a verse they like or ask a question.
+(Click here to read our Daily Bible Archive.)

 Although a small group setting isn’t for everyone, I invite you to visit us if you don’t currently have a church home, or if the church you’re attending does not teach the Bible and help you grow in your relationship with Jesus Christ.

-I look forward to meeting you or hearing from you!
+I look forward to meeting or hearing from you!

 In His Care,

 ~Pastor Scott Quillin

 We believe the Old and New Testaments of the Holy Scriptures in their entirety are the inspired Word of God, without error in the original writings, and contain the complete revelation of God’s truth for all of humanity for all time.
 It is the final authority in every matter of belief and conduct.